 A: Nothing, all equipment is provided for you in the studio for the group sessions or in the clinic rooms for one to one sessions.
 We provide mats, towels, head supports, balls, resistance bands and magic circles.
-Please wear comfortable clothing for Pilates classes or one to one sessions.
+Please wear comfortable clothing for Pilates classes or private sessions.

 Q: How often do I have to attend a class?

 A: You can choose how often you attend.
 Research suggests it takes 8 sessions (1 hour per week) until you feel improvements.